leanix/leanix-custom-reports/pathfinder/vtables/appmap2cim/README.md

 # AppMap 2 CIM

-Shows a table with different BusinassCapabilities tagged with *AppMap* and their related DataObjects
+Shows a table outlining relations between the AppMap framework and CIM entities.

 ## Table of Contents